 Country specific scholarships

 £10,000.
 We're offering eight scholarships for students from China, Ghana, India, Nigeria, Pakistan, Thailand and Turkey in partnership with the British Council and the GREAT Britain Campaign.

 Other sources of funding

-If you are leaving upper secondary school with the Certificate of Secondary Education or Maw 6 you will need to take an additional course before being able to apply for an undergraduate course at York.
-This could be A levels, the International Baccalaureate or a recognised foundation course:
+If you’re studying the Certificate of Secondary Education or Maw 6 you will need to take an additional course before being able to apply for an undergraduate course at York.
+This could be A levels, the International Baccalaureate or a recognised foundation course.